jstmcneil/Github-Action/Teamcity-Setup/README.md

 The docker container will post the "No rule-file found w/ %ruleset-file% name" message in the instance the ruleset cannot be found; thus, failing the build.

 # Running The Pipeline
+This portion of documentation pertains to actually understanding the running process of the pipeline.
+## Inputs
+In total, we have seven inputs to the pipeline build step.
+Three of these are related to paramtarizing the VCS Root, which is optional.
+As such, only four parameters are used to affect the CFN-Guard build instructions.
+This section seeks to explain these inputs do, as well as their various options.